phetsims/paper-land/docs/setup/install.md

 #### Packaging the project

-- To package the project so that it is sharable, we have custom build scripts that include necessary files and make it easy to install dependencies.
+To package the project so that it is sharable, we have custom build scripts that include necessary files and make it easy to install dependencies.
+While a standalone executable may be possible in the future, it is not currently available.
+For additional details and history on the packaging process, see #259

 - We require that you have Node.js installed on your system to run these scripts.
-Once you have Node.js you can run paper-playground by clicking on the setup executables.
+- Once you have Node.js you can run paper-playground by clicking on the setup executables.

+##### Building your own package
 - If you are interested in packaging the project yourself, you can use the following steps:
 1) Install pkg globally: `npm install -g pkg`. pkg is used to package setup scripts into an executable.
 2) Run `npm run build` to build the project.
 This will create a `build` directory in the root of the project.